 But if the meetings keep breaking down into conflict, it may be necessary to bring in a third party to mediate the group discussion.

-An important insight that FCA shared was that it helps to acknowledge that there’s probably no fair distribution of work and that it’s not possible to make everything even.
+An important insight FCA shared was that it’s helpful to acknowledge there’s probably no fair distribution of work and that it’s not possible to make everything even.

 To make meetings more successful: